-We determine the fair value of our investments using three broad levels of inputs as defined in Statement of Financial Accounting Standards (SFAS) No. 157, Fair Value Measurements:
+We determine the fair value of our investments using three broad levels of inputs as defined by related accounting standards:

 Level 1 - quoted prices in active markets for identical securities.

 Level 2 - observable inputs other than Level 1 quoted prices including, but not limited to, quoted prices for similar securities, interest rates, prepayment speeds, and credit risk.
 These inputs are based on market data obtained from independent sources.